Robust Recursive Filtering and Smoothing: Derivation of the recursions

-In this section we examine in more detail the nature of the approximation made by the filtering algorithm proposed in Section (\ref{sub:genKf}).
-For simplicity, we restrict our attention to univariate models.
-Let us consider the following nonlinear non-Gaussian state-space model:
+We first provide the intuition behind the method used to derive the approximate filtering recursions described in Section \eqref{sec:filtSmooth}.
+We restrict our attention to the following univariate specification of the state-space model in Equation \eqref{eq:ssm_obs_gen}, \eqref{eq:ssm_trans_gen}: